katgajek/One_page_website/README.md

 Apart from the coding side, I designed the website too.

 Technologies I used:
-HTML5, CSS3, SASS, jQuery, Photoshop, Gulp.
+HTML5, CSS3, SASS, jQuery, Gimp, Gulp.

 # You can see the result here:
 https://katgajek.github.io/Kamil_Kubiczek_page/